Destin Water Taxi 2026 Rates, Stops and Everything You Need to Know

 When does the Destin Water Taxi operate?

-When the captain drops you off at your destination, he will probably ask if you are planning to get a return trip and let you know what time last call is for a ride home.
-Pay attention to the time so you don’t get stuck having to take an Uber home.
+When the captain drops you off, he’ll often ask whether you’ll need a return trip and let you know the latest time to get a ride back.
+Pay attention to that time so you don’t end up needing an Uber home.

 Where do I catch the Destin Water Taxi?

-The water taxi can pick you up and drop you off from pretty much any house, condo, restaurant, or any other place on Destin Harbor–it does not have to be an official taxi stop.
-Just tell the captain where you are when calling and he will tell you where to meet and when.
+The water taxi can pick you up and drop you off from pretty much any house, condo, restaurant, or spot along Destin Harbor.
+It doesn’t have to be an official water taxi stop.
+When you call, tell the captain where you are, and he’ll tell you where to meet and when.

-There are two water taxi boats and they will organize the best route between them so you can call either number to book and they will direct you to use the other boat if needed.
-One boat is yellow and the other one is white.
+There are two water taxi boats, and they’ll coordinate the best route between them.
+You can call either number to book, and they’ll direct you to the other boat if needed.
+One boat is yellow and the other is white.

 Destin Water Taxi at sunset on Holiday Isle with other boats and Harborwalk Village in the background